salesforce-marketingcloud/SFMC-Heroku-Async-Communication/README.md

 * Step3 - `Demo_Customers_FileTransfer`,
 * Step4 - `Demo_Customers_Zip`.

-Save it and click Run Once to verify Automation is working and file fil be moved to ftp location.
+Save it and click Run Once to verify Automation is working and file will be moved to ftp location.

 ### Heroku App setup